 Microsoft v.
 Baker [Read more here]

 A putative class of consumers retained our firm as Supreme Court counsel in this design defect case alleging that Microsoft’s popular Xbox360 console scratches game discs during ordinary use.
 Team SMLLP briefed the U.S. Supreme Court appeal, which presented important questions about class action procedure.
 Ms. Berkowitz took a lead role in crafting the persuasive narrative of the case.
 Although the Supreme Court issued an adverse decision, it left the door open to a favorable outcome on remand.

 Smith v.
 Barnes & Noble, Inc., et al. [Read more here]

 Ms. Berkowitz and a team of firm attorneys represented Barnes & Noble in this lawsuit alleging Copyright and Lanham Act violations.
 In late 2015, following her defense of a deposition of Barnes & Noble's corporate representative, the firm secured summary judgment dismissing the case in its entirety (Opinion).
 In late 2016, the Second Circuit affirmed.

 The Energy Conservation Group, LLC, et al. v.
 Applied Underwriters, Inc., et al.

 Ms. Berkowitz served as lead trial counsel to several American companies in a franchise dispute against a major international coffeehouse chain.
-Ms. Berkowitz and her team won a high seven-figure award in arbitration proceedings governed by the Commercial Rules of the American Arbitration Association.
+Ms. Berkowitz and her team won a high six-figure award in arbitration proceedings governed by the Commercial Rules of the American Arbitration Association.

 In the News